What’s air quality like in Bristol?

-In September 2017 the City Council published the Annual Status Report and submitted it to Government.
+In 2018 Bristol City Council published their Annual Status Report and submitted it to Government.

 The report is available from the link below.